sap-tutorials/Tutorials/tutorials/sth-prepare-fiori-app-translation/sth-prepare-fiori-app-translation.md

 ---
 title: Prepare sample Fiori app for translation
-description: Create an app based on a sample Fiori reference application and prepare it for translation with SAP Translation Hub.
+description: Prepare an app based on a sample Fiori reference app and prepare it for translation with SAP Translation Hub.
 primary_tag: products>sap-translation-hub
 tags: [  tutorial>beginner, products>sap-translation-hub, products>sap-cloud-platform, topic>sapui5 ]
 ---